 “The DOT’s new rules are a start,” says John Breyault, a vice president of public policy at the National Consumers League.
 “But they don’t do much to address a key consumer concern: the outrageous number of fees and penalties — so-called ancillary revenue — imposed on consumers by the airlines.
 Absent pressure from Congress, the DOT often seems happy to look the other way while airline profits — fueled in large part by all those fees — soar to record levels.”

-Perhaps the only people smiling are the folks behind the initiatives, who talked them up this week at the agency and executive level.
+Perhaps the only people smiling are the folks behind the initiatives.
+They talked them up this week at the agency and executive level.
 The actions, explained Transportation Secretary Anthony Foxx, “will enable passengers to make well-informed decisions when arranging travel, ensure that airlines treat consumers fairly and give consumers a voice in how airlines are regulated.”

-Even President Obama gave the plan a shout-out in his weekly radio address, saying the new rules would help air travelers make better decisions “and hopefully avoid a few headaches, too.”
+Even President Obama gave the plan a shout-out in his weekly radio address.
+He mentioned that the new rules would assist air travelers in making better decisions.
+Additionally, he hoped these rules would help them avoid a few headaches.

 “That’s what this is all about,” he added.
 “Taking steps, big and small, that can make your life a little bit better.”

 Why the delay?
-For years, airlines pocketed your $25 checked baggage fee, whether they returned your bag or not.
+For years, my advocacy team received complaints about airlines pocketing your $25 checked baggage fee, whether they returned your bag or not.
 It didn’t matter if your bag was lost or misplaced, the airline would keep the money — after all, it transported your bag, didn’t it?
 The Transportation Department has taken some action already, requiring airlines to refund the fee if they lose your luggage.
 Now the government wants to create a rule requiring that airlines refund consumers’ baggage fees when their luggage is “substantially delayed.”